Loading Solar Battery Perth...

 Blackouts in Perth are rare (average 1-2 per year, lasting 1-3 hours).
 Don't oversize purely for backup unless you have medical equipment or work-from-home requirements.

-Synergy VPP events (up to 30/year) discharge your battery for grid support.
-If you're participating in VPP, add 20-30% capacity buffer to ensure you still have power for your home.
+Synergy Battery Rewards typically triggers 15-25 activation events per year, discharging your battery for grid support.
+If you're participating in VPP, consider a 10-20% capacity buffer to ensure you still have power for your home on those evenings.

 Our battery calculator uses your actual usage data and Perth-specific factors to recommend the optimal battery size.
 It accounts for:

-Use our calculator to get personalized recommendations based on your actual usage and Perth-specific factors.
+Use our sizing calculator or take the quiz to get personalized recommendations based on your actual usage and Perth-specific factors.